pmem/pmdk/doc/libpmempool/pmempool_check_init.3.md

 The check will ask before performing any repair steps (no **PMEMPOOL_CHECK_ALWAYS_YES**).
 It will also generate detailed information about the check (**PMEMPOOL_CHECK_VERBOSE**).
-**PMEMPOOL_CHECK_FORMAT_STR** flag indicates string format statuses (*struct pmempool_check_status*).
+The **PMEMPOOL_CHECK_FORMAT_STR** flag indicates string format statuses (*struct pmempool_check_status*).
-Currently it is the only supported status format so this flag is required.
+Currently this is the only supported status format so this flag is required.

 # NOTES #